Corinne Diacre: Controversies

-At the end of July 2020, longtime French national team goalkeeper Sarah Bouhaddi indefinitely retired from international football, at first referencing the team’s early 2019 Women’s World Cup exit as a reason for her departure.
+At the end of July 2020, longtime France national team goalkeeper Sarah Bouhaddi indefinitely retired from international football, at first referencing the team’s early 2019 Women’s World Cup exit as a reason for her departure.
 Bouhaddi was originally unsettled by Diacre’s decision to give France's third-captaincy to Marion Torrent who had less than 30 caps, after Bouhaddi had been third-captain for over a year.
 Bouhaddi delved further into her reasons for retiring from the national team and denounced Diacre in an interview, saying “Winning a title with this coach seems impossible to me.
 We play in a very, very negative environment.
 I don't see myself winning anything with this manager, and a lot of players think so too but don't say it.”
 Bouhaddi was included in Diacre’s call-up list in September 2020, but Bouhaddi persisted on being away from the team as long as Diacre was national team manager.

 A new controversy arose when Diacre did not call up captain Amandine Henry for two Euro 2022 qualifying matches in October 2020, saying she was not at an adequate national team level after recovering from an injury.
 The decision drew critical reactions from Olympique Lyonnais Féminin’s General Manager Olivier Blanc, Henry’s agent, Wendie Renard, Amel Majri, and Reynald Pedros.
 Pedros commented on the situation to Canal+, saying Diacre’s treatment of Henry was “very clearly a punishment.”
 He continued to criticize Diacre, saying "It is a very complicated relationship between the players and the coach.
 Players returned to their clubs very psychologically affected.
 They go to the France team out of obligation, not out of pleasure.
 They go to the French team with a pit in their stomach.
 When they came back, we had discussions to morally try to put them afloat […] We could see that there were things that were wrong.
 The girls were sometimes at their wit's end. ” Diacre responded accusing Pedros of being jealous of her position as national team coach.
 A short time after the call-up list was announced, Henry scored a goal against Guingamp with her club team, Lyon.
 She celebrated by plugging her ears (similarly to Memphis Depay’s signature celebration) as teammate Dzsenifer Marozsán pulled on the name of Henry’s shirt, alluding to Diacre’s comments.